-Hair samples will be collected and tested for the presence of binge drinking, marijuana, PCPs, amphetamines, cocaine and opiates.
+Hair samples are collected and tested for the presence of binge drinking, marijuana, PCPs, amphetamines, cocaine and opiates.
 Students are randomly selected and tested for drugs and alcohol.
-Once a student is tested, his name is returned to the collective pool for further selections.
-The test involves using a small sample about the thickness of a shoelace tip.
+Once a student is tested, his name is returned to the collective pool for future random selection.
+The test involves using a small sample of about 60 hairs or about the thickness of a shoelace tip.

-The test screens cocaine, marijuana, opiates (including heroin, codeine, morphine, oxycodone, hydrocodone and hydromorphone), methamphetamine, ecstasy (MDMA), eve (MDEA), phencyclidine (PCP) and alcohol.
+The tests screen for cocaine, marijuana, opiates (including heroin, codeine, morphine, oxycodone, hydrocodone and hydromorphone), methamphetamine, ecstasy (MDMA), eve (MDEA), phencyclidine (PCP) and alcohol.
 Additionally, the hair test will identify the range of use (light, moderate, or heavy) and will provide a window for time of use.
 The test does not screen for steroids.

-Examples of binge drinking include an individual consuming four to five drinks over a short period or about seven drinks over a 30-day period.
+Examples of binge drinking include an individual consuming four to five drinks over a short period and regular drinking as about seven drinks over a 30-day period.